Acha-Edison-Abiya/Optimising-fleet-utilisation---analysis-and-predictions/README.md

 # Optimizing-fleet-utilization---analysis-and-predictions of utilization rate
 Analyse the utilisation of fleet vehicles to identify underused assets and make data-driven recommendations for optimising the fleet size and composition, improving efficiency, safety and cost-effectiveness.
 # Objectives

-The main objective of this project is to optimize the fleet size and composition for the City of Toronto by identifying underutilized and overutilized vehicles.
-The project aims to answer the following key
+The objective of this project is to optimize the City of Toronto’s fleet management by addressing critical questions related to vehicle utilization and maintenance.
+The project aims to the following:
-## questions:
+## key questions & Objectives

-- Which vehicles are underutilized or overutilized?
+- Identify underutilized and overutilized vehicles to ensure efficient fleet usage - (Which vehicles are underutilized or overutilized?
-- How does utilization vary across departments and times of the year?
+- Analyze how vehicle utilization varies across different departments and times of the year to better allocate resources.
-- What is the optimal number and type of vehicles needed to meet demand?
+- Determine the optimal number and type of vehicles needed to meet current and future demand.
-- How do depreciation and lifecycle status impact vehicle utilization rates and maintenance costs?
-- Perform clustering analysis to identify patterns in vehicle usage and maintenance to optimize fleet management?
+- Examine the impact of depreciation and lifecycle status on vehicle utilization rates and maintenance costs to inform replacement and maintenance strategies.- Perform clustering analysis to uncover patterns in vehicle usage and maintenance, enabling data-driven decisions for fleet optimization.
-- Predict vehicle utilization rates using key operational and maintenance variables?
+- Develop a predictive model to forecast vehicle utilization rates using key operational and maintenance variables, helping to preemptively manage fleet efficiency.
-- # Methodology
+# Methodology

 The analysis focused on identifying the utilization rate of vehicles and comparing them within the same type to detect outliers.
 A balanced approach to fleet management was recommended, with emphasis on matching vehicle types to departmental needs and adjusting for seasonal demand.